Som Tam Pla Ra Recipe

 A bottle of fermented fish sauce.

-I remember many people in Isan used to make their own homemade fermented fish sauce when I was a kid.
-Nowadays, you can find it factory made at local food markets in Thailand and in Asian supermarkets all over the world.
+I remember many people in Isaan making their own homemade fermented fish sauce when I was a kid.
+These days, youโ€™ll find many factory-made versions at local Thai markets or Asian supermarkets around the world.

 Ingredients for som tum pla ra: green papaya, chilies, yard long beans, tomatoes, garlic, fermented fish sauce, tamarind paste, palm sugar, and fresh lime juice.